BanchanArt/banchan/priv/posts/2023/08-18-beta-launch.md

 #### Commission Proposals

-Once your offerings are set up: you wait!
-You can link people to your studio, or to individual offerings, and announce that you have open slots on your preferred social media.
-Your clients will then be able to request a commission, with a description of what they want, and you'll be notified once they submit.
-You can see a list of your Studio's commissions in its **Commissions** page (this is different from your **My Commissions** page, which is only for commissions you're a client of).
+Once your offerings are set up: you are ready for proposals!
+You can link people to your studio or to individual offerings and announce that you have open slots on your preferred social media.
+Your clients will then be able to request a commission with a description of what they want, and you'll be notified once they submit.
+You can see a list of your Studio's commissions on its **Commissions** page (this is different from your **My Commissions** page, which is only for commissions you're a client of).